Don't you feel awesome when you finally find a way to organize a little area inside your home?!

 I'm thrilled with this little project that brought order to this tiny area behind the door in our laundry room. :)

-Now, let me explain how our laundry room is only a little passageway between our kitchen and the garage.
-Right behind the door that separated this area from the kitchen, we had that messy spot that you can see in the picture below.
+Now, let me explain that our laundry room is just a small passageway between our kitchen and the garage.
+Right behind the door separating this area from the kitchen, there was that messy spot you can see in the picture below.

-I even installed one more shelf to better utilize that space, but overall, it was a catch of all things kind of space.
+I even installed another shelf to better utilize that space, but overall, it was a catch-all.
 A junk closet.

 *This post contains affiliate links for your convenience.
 Click here to read my full disclosure policy.

-I had no idea how to utilize this tiny area and that's why it stayed in disarray for over a year UNTIL I needed storage in our kitchen.
-More about that later on, for now, let's continue on how to organize this nook.
+I had no idea how to utilize this tiny area, and that's why it stayed in disarray for over a year UNTIL I needed storage in our kitchen.
+More about that later on, for now, let's continue with how to organize this nook.

-The shelves were removed and then I got rid of all the anchors that were used to support those shelves.
+The shelves were removed, and I got rid of all the anchors used to support them.

 Those anchors were precisely the ones that determined how I should build storage in this small area.